National College Health Assessment (NCHA)

 Introducing the ACHA-NCHA III Web-Based Survey!

-We are pleased to announce that we will be implementing the ACHA-NCHA III Web Survey with the Fall 2019 survey period.
+We are pleased to announce that the initial Fall 2019 data collection period is underway!
 We are excited about the improvements made to the survey and will be providing you with more details about the ACHA-NCHA III in the coming weeks.

 - Beginning immediately, all schools implementing the ACHA-NCHA Web Survey will use the ACHA-NCHA III, unless they specify otherwise (see final bullet below.)